 First step: Put yourself in your prospect’s shoes.
 Run a search query on Google using your best keywords and most common questions.
 Make a note of who’s on the first page.
 Do you see the same organizations showing up in these prime spots?
 Make a note of any direct competitors who are claiming top rankings.
 It’s important to understand what your prospects are experiencing.

 Quick trick: Take three minutes to listen to Matt Cutts explain what happens when you do a web search.
 This video is dated, but most of the material is still relevant today.
 Join the 2.5 million viewers who invested three minutes.

 Advanced tactic: Take a deep dive into how search engines work.
 Get an inside view of how Google determines its ranking and algorithm changes directly from Google pros, Gary Illyes, Webmaster Trends Analyst & Paul Haahr, Software Engineer.
 Watch time: 30 well-spent minutes.

-2. Listen to how your customers speak, then speak their language.
+2. Keywords: Listen to how your customers speak, then speak their language.